kjnapier/spacerocks/docs/units.md

 ```

 While most fields can be set using raw strings (i.e. `'deg'` or `'rad'`),
-but I recommend explicitly passing an `astropy` unit where applicable.
+I recommend explicitly passing an `astropy` unit where applicable.